KennyWho/hapi-api-doc-cn/API.md

 #### Takeover response

-A takeover response is a [`response object`](#response-object) on which [`response.takeover()`](#response.takever()) was called to signal that the [lifecycle method](#lifecycle-methods) return value should be set as the response and skip to immediately validate and trasmit the value, bypassing other lifecycle steps.
+A takeover response is a [`response object`](#response-object) on which [`response.takeover()`](#response.takever()) was called to signal that the [lifecycle method](#lifecycle-methods) 返回值 should be set as the response and skip to immediately validate and trasmit the value, bypassing other lifecycle steps.